Frequently Asked Questions

 Q: What are the student's responsibilities once accepted?

-A: The student must maintain regular contact with program staff throughout each semester, use tutors and/or labs if assigned to you by an instructor or advisor, follow a prescribed course of study and developmental plan if needed, attend workshops on special topics, and reactivate his/her file each Fall semester to remain a participant.
+A: The student must maintain regular contact (at least three times a semester) with program staff throughout each semester, use tutors and/or labs if assigned by an instructor or advisor, follow a prescribed course of study and developmental plan if needed, attend workshops on special topics, and reactivate his/her file each fall semester to remain a participant.